txt/se21/docs/hw1.md

 <br>
 <hr>

-# Homework 1: Task Training (Due Tuesday, Aug.
-26th)
+# Homework 1: Task Training

   This document contains detailed descriptions on assignment 1.
 The purpose of this homework is to introduce the reuse in software engineering.